-ENGLISH TEACHERS: if you want to talk about Valentine's day facts in an English class, click here for a free downloadable Lesson Plan using this material, which includes lots of student activities
+ENGLISH TEACHERS: if you want to use this post in class, click here for a free downloadable Lesson Plan using this material, which includes lots of class activities

 Valentine’s Day facts and history transcription

 - Ti amo (Italian)

 - Te quiero (Spanish)

 - Wo ai ni (Mandarin Chinese)